Belbin 9 Team Roles

 Strengths: Co-operative, collaborative and diplomatic.
 Good listeners that often put other people first.
 They bring harmony, help and support to a team.

-Potential weaknesses: May avoid confrontation or become indecisive, particularly when facing a difficult, challenging or unpopular decision that may cause conflict.
+Potential weaknesses: Avoids confrontation or becomes indecisive.
+Particularly when facing a difficult, challenging or unpopular decision that may cause conflict.

 Co-ordinator